 As we have zero chance of replacing CITES in the short-medium term, we need to focus our efforts on fixing the CITES system.

 This can only be done with the help of governments (CITES signatories), as only governments can make proposals for consideration at CITES Conferences of Parties.
 Hence our effort has to go into lobbying our members of parliament and any candidates standing for election.
 Right now, I’m not sure if putting pressure on the mainstream conservation NGOs to take a tougher stance on fixing CITES is worth the effort.

-Together with For the Love of Wildlife, in September 2018, we sent a letter to the CITES Secretariat proposing two ideas for consideration:
+In September 2018, we sent a letter to the CITES Secretariat proposing two ideas for consideration:

 - Change CITES listing procedures to a reverse-listing approach, i.e. the default position on any species is that it is not to be traded; and